 - II.B.4.a) Core faculty members must be designated by the program director.
 (Core) - II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) - II.B.4.c)

-To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least three core faculty members, inclusive of the program director, who are certified in pediatric gastroenterology by the ABP, or who have other qualifications acceptable to the Review Committee.
+(Core) - II.B.4.c) In addition to the program director, there must be two core faculty members with current ABPN certification in child and adolescent psychiatry.
 (Core) - II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with support adequate for administration of the program based upon its size and configuration.
 (Core)